liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/11-workflow/02-workflow-handlers/01-guestbook-workflow-handlers.markdown

         }

-`getType` returns the model resource name (`model.resource.com.liferay.docs.guestbook.model.Guestbook`) <!--WHERE ARE THESE METHODS USED? --> Make sure you inject the `ResourceActions` service into a local variable at the end of the class, using the `@Reference` annotation:
+`getType` returns the model resource name (`model.resource.com.liferay.docs.guestbook.model.Guestbook`).
+Make sure you inject the `ResourceActions` service into a private variable at the end of the class, using the `@Reference` annotation:

         @Reference(unbind = "-")
         protected void setResourceActions(ResourceActions resourceActions) {

             _resourceActions = resourceActions;
         }

         private ResourceActions _resourceActions;

 The meat of the workflow handler is in the `updateStatus` method: